coderefinery/coderefinery.org/content/blog/2021-11-25-lessons-learned-may-2021.md

 draft = true

 [extra]
-authors = "Radovan Bast, Max Roald Eckardt, Anne Fouilloux, Johan Hellsvik, Patric Holmvall, Diana Iusan, Anni Järvenpää, Juho Letonen, Stefan Negru, Jarno Rantaharju, Sabry Razick, Marijn van Vliet, Thor Wikfeldt, Samantha Wittke"
+authors = "Max Roald Eckardt, Diana Iusan"
 +++

 May 10-12 and 18-20, 2021, we gave our largest, as of June 2021, [CodeRefinery